rotki/rotki/docs/api.rst

    :resjson string active: True if the node should be used or false if it shouldn't.

    :statuscode 200: Insertion was successful.
-   :statuscode 409: No user is logged or entrie couldn't be created.
+   :statuscode 409: No user is logged or entry couldn't be created.
    :statuscode 500: Internal rotki error

 .. http:patch:: /api/(version)/blockchains/(blockchain)/nodes